top of page

 • 12-1PM: Fuel up with lunch (you bring your own)

-• 1-3PM: Learn a skill, explore careers in the outdoors, hike a trail, play games, nature journal, or practice mindfulness.
+• 1-3PM: Learn a skill, explore careers in the outdoors, hike a trail, play games, try archery, kayak, nature journal, or practice mindfulness.
 Examples include; learn how to make a fire without matches or a lighter, navigate using a compass, identify aquatic species in the nearby stream, hear from a local ecologist or forest ranger, or forage for wild edibles with a professional.

-• 3-3:30PM: pack up, clean up and get ready to head home.
+• 3-3:30PM: Pack up, clean up and get ready to head home.

 Are you in need of transportation or gear to make you comfortable and prepared in the outdoors?
-Please reach out, we will work to meet your needs.
+Please reach out, we will do our best to meet your needs.
 We welcome youth of all experience and skill levels, and our staff and program leaders seek to create an environment that is safe and welcoming to young people regardless of gender expression, race, religion, or socioeconomic background.
 We will work hard to ensure that all youth can thrive during their FCC experience.

 Regardless of whether your teen is an outdoor enthusiast or just starting to spend meaningful time outdoors, our hope is that FCC program alumni learn how to get to know a place, to love a place, and take care of a place.